 Programmer Response: Probable user error.
 Check SORT or MERGE control statements for keypunching errors resulting in the specification of an E type parameter.
 Check the MODS control statement, for lack of an E61 specification.
-Correct any errors and execute the job steep again.
-If the problem recurs, do the following before calling IBM for programming support:
+Correct any the problem recurs, do the following before calling IBM for programming If support: